-- The Earth: from atmosphere to core – Much of planet Earth cannot be seen, so how do Earth scientists find out about its inaccessible interior?
+- The earth: atmosphere to core – Much of planet earth cannot be seen, so how do earth scientists find out about its inaccessible interior?
 You’ll learn how the answers can come from chance events such as earthquakes as well as planned experiments and a study of the rocks at the surface.

 - Living in a changing climate – Earth’s climate is changing.
 How do we know what is happening and how can we predict what might happen in the future?
 How big are the challenges we face and who should we believe when there are conflicting statements about climate change?
 You’ll learn how to make an informed decision about our priorities for a more sustainable future.